The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 Within the Member’s Home Area: The member receives, per incident, unlimited assistance towing for the covered vessel(s) to the dock of their choice within their home area, or Alternatives to Towing (as indicated below).
 No time, distance or dollar limits apply.

-Out of the Member’s Home Area: When out of the member’s home area or when the member does not have a designated home area, and, in either case, in an area where Sea Tow is operating, the member receives, per incident, one of the following: assistance towing of the covered vessel to the nearest dock or facility, that in the Sea Tow Captain’s judgment, will best facilitate repair or transportation of the vessel; Alternatives to Towing (as indicated below); or, assistance towing of the covered vessel to its home port where the home port is in the Sea Tow area (AOR) adjacent to where the incident occurred.
+Out of the Member’s Home Area: When out of the member’s home area or when the member does not have a designated home area, and, in either case, in an area where Sea Tow is operating, the member receives, per incident, one of the following: assistance towing of the covered vessel to the nearest dock or Facility in a Safe Port, that in the Sea Tow Captain’s judgment, will best facilitate repair or transportation of the vessel, Alternatives to Towing (as indicated below), or assistance towing of the covered vessel to its home port where the home port is in the Sea Tow area (AOR) adjacent to where the incident occurred.

-Out-of-All Areas: In areas where Sea Tow is not yet operating, or when the member does not have a designated home area, the member will receive, per incident, assistance in arranging, and reimbursement for assistance towing of up to $225 per hour, not to exceed $5000 per incident, to the nearest dock or facility that will best facilitate the boat’s repair or transportation, with no annual aggregate limit.
-A USCG licensed professional tower must be used and the bill must be paid by the member.
-In order to receive reimbursement the member must within 60 days of the incident submit a copy of the paid invoice via email to email@example.com or to Sea Tow Services International, Attn: Service Reimbursement, PO Box 1178, Southold, New York 11971.
+Out-of-All Areas: In areas where Sea Tow is not yet operating, or when the member does not have a designated home area, the member will receive, per incident, assistance in arranging, and reimbursement for assistance towing of up to $225 per hour, not to exceed $5000 per incident, to the nearest dock or facility that will best facilitate the boat’s repair or transportation in a Safe Port, with no annual aggregate limit.
+A USCG licensed professional tower or local equivalent must be used and the bill must be paid by the member.
+In order to receive reimbursement the member must within 60 days of the incident submit a copy of the paid invoice via email to firstname.lastname@example.org or to Sea Tow Services International, Inc. Attn: Service Reimbursement, PO Box 1178, Southold, New York 11971.
 Tows and hourly rates in excess of $225 per hour will not be paid without prior authorization.
 For Lake Card members Out-of-All Areas coverage only applies to inland freshwater locations.

 Towing Services: The member will receive one vessel per incident for assistance towing, or other covered service, when the covered vessel becomes disabled while away from the member’s home port.
 If multiple Sea Tow vessels are required additional charges may apply.
 Members get priority over non-members.

 Ungroundings: The member will receive, per incident, free ungrounding assistance to covered vessel(s) when all five of the following conditions apply; the vessel, is in a stable, safe condition, not in dangerous surf or inside a dangerous surf line, surrounded by water on all sides, has some movement (i.e., rocking, or ability to rock), and can be refloated upon initial arrival or at the next high tide in 15 minutes or less by one Sea Tow boat.
-Ungroundings that do not meet the foregoing criteria are considered salvage services and are invoiced to the member as such.
+Ungroundings that do not meet the foregoing criteria are considered uncovered Salvage Operations and, if/when provided, are invoiced to the member and paid by the member as such.

-Dock-to-Dock Tows: If the primary vessel becomes disabled at the member’s home port, the member will receive one arranged tow per incident within the member’s home area, at no charge.
+Dock-to-Dock Tows: If a covered vessel becomes disabled at its home port, the member will receive one arranged tow per incident within the member’s home area, to a repair facility or ramp for immediate haul out, at no charge.
 In all cases the tow will be scheduled during off-peak hours and the member, or a member’s designated representative 18 years of age or older, must be aboard the vessel.
-Dock-to-Dock Tows are not covered within the first 30 days after membership activation or a change in primary vessel.
+Dock-to-Dock Tows are not covered within the first 30 days after membership activation.
 Tows for hauling vessels out for the season or due to impending bad weather are not covered.
+Member must prove ownership of the disabled, covered vessel for at least sixty (60) days prior to the disablement, by the provision of Proof of Ownership at or prior to the receipt of services.

 Boats Over 65 Feet: Service is not available in all areas.
 If more than one Sea Tow vessel is required the member may be charged for such equipment and services.

-Changes to Membership Account: It is the member’s responsibility to contact and inform Sea Tow of any changes to their information, including, but not limited to, primary vessel, home port, ownership, contact and other vessel information.
+Changes to Membership Account: It is the member’s responsibility to contact and inform Sea Tow of any changes to information provided, including, but not limited to, primary vessel, home port, ownership, contact and other vessel information.
 Changes are effective 24 hours after Sea Tow receives notification.
 Failure to maintain current information may be grounds for denial of privileges or termination of membership.

 Disentanglements: Disentanglements are performed at the sole discretion of the Sea Tow Captain as an alternative to providing Towing Services, with safety as the priority.
 Additional charges will apply if a diver is used.